 To see how Retinize It fares, we tested it with this weather icon set by Adam Whitcroft.
 We selected one of the layers and ran the Retinize It! action.

 The first process saved the image in normal size, as expected.

-After first image is saved, it proceeded to run the second action, scaling the image 2x bigger for the Retina display.
+After the first image is saved, it ran the second action, scaling the image 2x bigger for the Retina display.
 As you can see in the screenshot below, the icon has been scaled up by 200%.